BBoutet1/Code_refractor/README.md

 ```
 Replaced non-semantic elements by semantic elements to clearly define contents
-Allowed the elements organization to dispaly a well structured code
+Allowed theof organization of elements to dispaly a well structured code
 Used the image alt attribute to provides alternate texts for an images
 Title modified to be more descriptive